Lou Brutus, self-titled Sonic Warrior and Professional Music Fan, has been one of the most acclaimed radio hosts of the

 His creative flair has led him to national success as a performer in the Ohio State versus Michigan football rivalry band the Dead Schembechlers with whom he has appeared on HBO.
 Lou is the group’s lead singer, songwriter and official mouthpiece, Bo Biafra.
 He is the composer of the world’s first cow punk rock opera, Hee Haw Hell, which was recorded by legendary swamp rock band Dash Rip Rock.
 Additionally, he has several baseball inspired pieces he’s written and recorded featured on the Diamond Cuts album series, which he released under the moniker of Lou Brutus and the Perfect Pachydermus Percussion Pitches.
 His latest musical foray is as the creator and lead singer of the Grumpy Old Punks, which he describes as “middle age punk rock rage.”
 Their self titled debut album “Grumpy Old Punks” was released in 2011 with the follow up “Anarchy in the Prostate” in 2012.
 In 2014 the group put out a holiday tune “You Get Nothing (For Christmas)” as well as balls out, one and a half minute cover of Taylor Swift’s “Shake It Off.”
 In 2015, they released their third EP “Driving Around with the Blinker On.”
-Also in 2015, Lou released the spoken words with music story “Me and Bill Murray” on YouTube and iTunes.
+Also in 2015, Lou released the spoken word with music story “Me and Bill Murray” on YouTube and iTunes.

 He has also produced his own series of comic books, “The Adventures of Brutusman,” as well as bottled his own line of micro brewed beers “Lou-in-Brau” and “Brew Loutus Ale.”

 Brutus is currently working on three different books.
 The first is a coffee table book of his backstage pass and ticket stub collection entitled One Man – Three Thousand Concerts: The Greatest Collection of Rock & Roll Shit in History, the second is a book for Rock N Roll war stories entitled “SONIC WARROR: My Life As A Rock and Roll Reprobate – Tales of Sex, Drugs, and Vomiting At Inopportune Moments” while the third is a baseball themed children’s book illustrated by Alan MacBain.
 Lou is represented in the literary world by D4EO Literary Agency.